How to Design a Less Volatile Stocks Portfolio

 If/when possible, consider systematizing the process.

-A systematic approach to this involves continual reassessment of security selection, and ensures the portfolio remains aligned with the stability goal.
+A systematic approach to this involves continual reassessment of security selection and overlays, and helps you make sure the portfolio remains aligned with the stability goal.

 Conclusion